 If you have successfully filed your asylum application with the United States Citizenship and Immigration Services (USCIS), your case may be pending for several years because of significant backlogs with asylum offices.
 While your asylum application is pending, your circumstances may change.
 For example, you may get married.
 If you marry a United States citizen, you may be able to apply for a marriage-based green card.

 This article will help explain the difference between these two immigration options and the pros and cons of both.
-Because making any decision, however, we encourage you to talk to an experienced immigration lawyer directly about your specific case in order to avoid any potential problems or complications.
+Before making any decision, however, we encourage you to talk to an experienced immigration lawyer directly about your specific case in order to avoid any potential problems or complications.

 What are the Benefits of Getting a Green Card through Asylum Status or through Marriage?